"Knowledge is the only meaningful resource today."

 "We're willing to place some bets because the world can not

-needing sustainability in the long run."
+avoid needing sustainability in the long run."

 ~ Robert B. Shapiro